ASquirrelsTail/data-dashboard/README.md

 ## Known Issues

 The dashboard does not function in Internet Explorer due to the use of JavaScript ES6 promises, async/await and arrow functions.
-Modernizr is used to show IE users a notice informing them.
+Modernizr is used to show IE users (or anyone with an older browser) a notice informing them.

-Over time some of the postcodes from the test data sets have been removed from use.
-These are filtered out of the data set, however this results in some data not being displayed as expected (for instance fewer total transactions).
+Over time some of the postcodes from the test data sets are occasionally removed from use.
+These are filtered out of the data set, however this results in some data not being displayed as expected (for instance fewer total transactions than the data file contains).

 The Google Maps API triggers two click events and a double click event when the map is double clicked, resulting in marker clusters being rapidly selected/deselected when they are double clicked.
-I tried removing doubleclicks completely and debouncing single clicks, but it made single clicks feel less responsive.
+This issue has been circumvented by only listening for single clicks and waiting to see if a second click occurs before performing the required action.
+The downside is single cluster clicks have a quarter second delay on them and feel less responsive.

+Filtering the dates to begin or end on a day where no transactions occur causes a graphical glitch.
+This is a known issue with dc.js, and the [workaround detailed here](https://github.com/dc-js/dc.js/issues/949) partially fixes the issue, but can still cause it to appear as if transactions occured on days when none actually did.

 ## Credits

 ### Acknowledgements

-The idea of using the marker mouseover/out events to disable regular double click zooming in Google Maps came from [here](https://github.com/google-map-react/google-map-react/issues/319), although it required an additional event listener on bounds_changed to enable double click zooming again, as marker clusters are removed when the zoom level is changed.
+The idea of using the marker mouseover/out events to disable regular double click zooming in Google Maps came from [here](https://github.com/google-map-react/google-map-react/issues/319).

 Ben Marshall's [guide](https://benmarshall.me/styling-file-inputs/) to styling file inputs was used to bring it in line with other elements on the dashboard.